Quantum correlation beyond entanglement: Holographic discord and multipartite generalizations: Conclusion

 Motivated by the holographic formulae, we also looked for better correlation measures that are computable in boundary quantum systems without optimization.
 We defined new correlation measures $J_R,D_R,\Delta Q_R$ based on the reflected entropy and they are shown to satisfy analogous properties as the original ones.
 We demonstrated its validity with a family of two-qubit states and observed the reflected correlation measures capture the functional form of the original measures compared to the other existing measures.

 Finally, we discussed five different generalizations of the bipartite classical correlation and quantum discord to a multipartite setting.
-In particular, a holographic generalization is attractive as it reduces to the original bipartite measures and it is based on the multipartite entanglement, which is naturally obtained by generalizing the holographic entanglement entropy formula to multiple parties.
+In particular, their holographic generalizations are attractive as 1) they reduce to the original bipartite measures, 2) they are UV-finite, and 3) they are based on the multi-entropy, which is naturally obtained by generalizing the holographic entanglement entropy formula to multiple parties.
 While considering the holographic multi-correlation measures, we found a natural extension of the multi-entropy for mixed states, respecting the homology condition of the entropy.
 It is an interesting direction to compute this holographic generalization in generic quantum systems by utilizing the boundary duals of the multi-entropy and compare to the existing multipartite entanglement measures.